 The happy fact is that TummySafe Fitness is our specialty here on Fit2B, where we take the fear out of fitness and make movement possible again for people who are scared they might reinjure themselves.
 We teach the strategies, alignment, and breathing needed to help people approach working out with confidence again!

-Without further ado, here is the list of 9 home fitness props we use most here on Fit2B.
-This list contains affiliate links to Amazon, who pays us a tiny TINY tiny commission without making you pay more, which means your purchases through these links help to further support Fit2B.
+Just click on the name of the item, and it will take you to amazon.
+This list contains affiliate links to Amazon which pays us a tiny TINY tiny commission without making you pay more, which means your purchases through these links help to further support Fit2B.
 Thank you!

 - Foam Roller

 - You need a round foam roller that is 6″ wide by 36″ long.
 It doesn’t need to be fancy or have nubs on it, but some people like extra grippies.
-If you worry about any balance issues, try a half-roller instead.

 - We use a foam roller in our eCourse entitled “14 Days to a Better Neck” and also in several foam rolling routines such as “TummySafe Foam Rolling,” “FoamUNrolling” and “Foam Rollaxing” … relaxing + rolling = rollaxing!
 Like I said, we’re different here at Fit2B 😉